Please note that Tapas no longer supports Internet Explorer.

 “A book huh?
 Did you learn to read at the church?”

 “The church?”
+She asked.

 “You have healing powers right?”
 Mom answered instead.
 “Thank you for using it on our daughter, I don't know how to repay you.”

+She waved her hands in front of her.
 “It was nothing!
 Besides, it didn't work…”

+My father chuckled.
 “Ho ho, you two really are respectful.
 Are you perhaps-” My mom smacked my fathers arm, sending him a silent stare before turning to them.

 “You two must still be hungry, here have some more, doesn’t it taste better the more people there are?”

+Lavenza nodded enthusiastically.
 “It really does!”
-Lavenza nodded enthusiastically.

 With the plates wiped clean and ample time had passed, Lavenza and Noel took their leave.
 She promised to say hello the next time we met and gave me her handkerchief.
 It felt soft beneath my gloves and a crest was embroidered in the corner.
-A white bird.
+A white leopard.
 I wondered what house she came from as I waved back at her shrinking image.
 Noel didn’t even look back once.

 “Name?”
 One of the magicians asked.